Quick Answer

 How long does it take to make linen sheets from start to finish?

-From planting the flax seed to finished linen sheets takes about 6-8 months!
-The flax grows for 100 days, then there's retting (2-3 weeks), scutching, hackling, spinning into yarn, weaving into fabric, and finally cutting and sewing into sheets.
-This is why quality linen costs more - it's a patient, artisanal process.
-European manufacturers do it right.
+From planting the flax seed to finished linen sheets takes about 4-6 months.
+The flax grows for 100 days, then there's natural retting (2-6 weeks), followed by mechanical processing (scutching, hackling, spinning, weaving, finishing).
+The retting step can't be rushed without compromising fiber quality.
+This careful process is why quality European linen lasts 15-20 years.
 Come see the quality difference at our Brantford showroom, 441 West St.

 What is retting in linen production?

-Brad here!
-Retting is when they soak or dew-ret the flax stalks to break down the outer material and free the inner fibers.
-It's like composting but controlled.
-Dew retting (leaving stalks in fields) takes 2-3 weeks and produces the finest linen.
+Retting is when flax stalks are exposed to moisture to break down the outer material and free the inner fibers.
+It's controlled decomposition.
+Dew retting (leaving stalks in European fields) takes 2-6 weeks and produces the finest linen.
 Water retting is faster but can weaken fibers.
-European linen uses dew retting - that's why it lasts 15-20 years.
+European linen uses natural dew retting.
+That's why it's stronger and lasts decades.

 Why is European linen better than other linen?

-Dorothy's been selling bedding for 37 years - European linen (especially French and Belgian) uses longer flax fibers, traditional dew retting, and stricter quality standards.
-The climate in Europe is perfect for flax - cool temperatures, right amount of rain.
-Chinese linen uses shorter fibers and faster processing.
+Dorothy's been selling bedding for 37 years.
+European linen (especially French and Belgian) uses longer flax fibers from mechanical pulling, traditional dew retting, precision processing equipment, and stricter quality standards.
+The climate in Europe is perfect for flax: cool temperatures, right amount of rain.
+Chinese linen often uses shorter fibers, faster processing, and lower-grade flax.
 Result?
-European linen is stronger, softer, and lasts 3-4 times longer.
+European linen is stronger, softer over time, and lasts 3-4 times longer.
 We only carry European because quality matters.

 What does OEKO-TEX certified mean for linen?